-Define a framework for live streaming immersive media (e.g. 360 video, VR, AR, UHD) point-to-point with relaxed delay constraints, including the Uplink control and streaming protocols (considering existing solutions such as RTMP, MMTP, and HTTP), potentially with configurable delay constraints and high reliability
+Define a framework for live streaming immersive media (e.g. 360 video, VR, UHD, multi-channel audio) point-to-point with relaxed delay constraints, including the uplink control and streaming protocols (considering existing solutions such as RTMP, MMTP, and HTTP), potentially with configurable delay constraints and high reliability

-Define session parameters, and in-band / out-of-band signalling for controlling immersive media, including direction of audio channels, range of viewports, or direction of interest, represented in spherical or cylindrical coordinate systems, taking the definitions in the existing standard specifications, e.g., OMAF, into account
+Define session parameters, and in-band / out-of-band signalling for controlling immersive media, including direction of audio channels, range of viewports, or direction of interest, taking into account the definitions in the existing standard specifications, e.g., MPEG OMAF.

 Define the session set-up procedures and mechanism to transmitting the media including immersive media parameters (e.g. the metadata from capture device) for the framework and the existing 3GPP services such as MTSI, PSS, MBMS, MCVideo